Leonard helps Duke stun No. 9 Clemson 28-7 in a lopsided ACC opener

 THE TAKEAWAY

 Clemson: Riley’s arrival after helping TCU make last year’s national-championship game was supposed to provide a spark for the Klubnik-led offense.
-The Tigers finished with 422 total yards, but repeatedly fell short in critical moments while stumbling into massive mistakes.
+The Tigers finished with 422 total yards with balance of cracking 200 yards both on the ground and through they air, but they repeatedly fell short in critical moments while stumbling into massive mistakes.

 Duke: Elko took over a program that had seen its winning edge fizzle in the final years of David Cutcliffe’s long and successful tenure.
-He rebuilt confidence and found immediate success with nine wins, including a bowl victory, in Year 1 after Duke had won 10 games in the three previous seasons.
-And now, he’s got his biggest win as a first-time head coach.
+He found immediate success with nine wins, including a bowl victory, in Year 1 after Duke had won 10 games in the three previous seasons.
+And now, this.

 POLL IMPLICATIONS